 Membership of the Lab community indicates a commitment to working towards the Lab’s vision and these guidelines.
 It is not a formal affiliation, and is not equivalent to any sort of endorsement or accreditation from the Lab.
 Community membership does not grant permission to use the Lab logo.

 By signing up to the Lab community, you indicate your support for the Lab’s mission and commit to these guidelines and the ways of working outlined in them.

 Any community members found to be engaged in activity contrary to our mission or these guidelines may be asked to leave the Lab community.
 If you are concerned about any community activities or members please contact email@example.com.

 This is version 1 of the Lab Community Guidelines, written in May 2019.
-It will be reviewed on an ongoing basis, with the next review scheduled for May 2020.
-If you have questions or concerns about these guidelines please contact email@example.com.
+It was reviewed and reapproved in May 2020.
+The next review is scheduled for May 2021.
+If you have questions or concerns about these guidelines please contact firstname.lastname@example.org.